boundary/tsi-sdk-java/samples/README.md

  	* Creating Metrics (bulk)
  	* Creating Events (bulk)

-The values used are dummy values .
-Please change if required.
+The values used are dummy values, Please change if required.
 While creating Metrics, the call can fail if the metric already exist.